$3.10 Earnings Per Share Expected for Williams-Sonoma, Inc. (NYSE:WSM) This Quarter

-Equities analysts predict that Williams-Sonoma, Inc. (NYSE:WSM) will report earnings per share of $3.10 for the current fiscal quarter, according to Zacks Investment Research.
-Six analysts have made estimates for Williams-Sonoma’s earnings.
-The highest EPS estimate is $3.42 and the lowest is $2.84.
-Williams-Sonoma posted earnings per share of $2.56 during the same quarter last year, which would indicate a positive year over year growth rate of 21.1%.
-The firm is scheduled to announce its next quarterly earnings report on Thursday, November 18th.
+Brokerages expect that Williams-Sonoma, Inc. (NYSE:WSM) will post earnings per share of $3.10 for the current quarter, according to Zacks.
+Six analysts have made estimates for Williams-Sonoma’s earnings, with estimates ranging from $2.84 to $3.42.
+Williams-Sonoma posted earnings of $2.56 per share during the same quarter last year, which suggests a positive year-over-year growth rate of 21.1%.
+The firm is scheduled to announce its next earnings results on Thursday, November 18th.

-On average, analysts expect that Williams-Sonoma will report full-year earnings of $13.57 per share for the current year, with EPS estimates ranging from $12.44 to $14.15.
-For the next fiscal year, analysts expect that the firm will report earnings of $12.98 per share, with EPS estimates ranging from $7.83 to $15.50.
-Zacks’ earnings per share calculations are an average based on a survey of research firms that follow Williams-Sonoma.
+On average, analysts expect that Williams-Sonoma will report full year earnings of $13.57 per share for the current year, with EPS estimates ranging from $12.44 to $14.15.
+For the next fiscal year, analysts expect that the company will post earnings of $12.98 per share, with EPS estimates ranging from $7.83 to $15.50.
+Zacks’ earnings per share averages are an average based on a survey of sell-side research firms that follow Williams-Sonoma.

-Williams-Sonoma (NYSE:WSM) last announced its quarterly earnings results on Tuesday, August 24th.
-The specialty retailer reported $3.24 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.55 by $0.69.
-The company had revenue of $1.95 billion for the quarter, compared to analysts’ expectations of $1.80 billion.
-Williams-Sonoma had a net margin of 12.70% and a return on equity of 65.88%.
-Williams-Sonoma’s revenue was up 30.7% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $1.80 EPS.
+Williams-Sonoma (NYSE:WSM) last released its earnings results on Tuesday, August 24th.
+The specialty retailer reported $3.24 earnings per share for the quarter, beating analysts’ consensus estimates of $2.55 by $0.69.
+Williams-Sonoma had a return on equity of 65.88% and a net margin of 12.70%.
+The company had revenue of $1.95 billion during the quarter, compared to analyst estimates of $1.80 billion.
+During the same quarter in the previous year, the company posted $1.80 EPS.
+Williams-Sonoma’s revenue for the quarter was up 30.7% on a year-over-year basis.

+The business also recently declared a quarterly dividend, which will be paid on Friday, November 26th.
+Investors of record on Friday, October 22nd will be paid a $0.71 dividend.
+The ex-dividend date is Thursday, October 21st.
+This represents a $2.84 annualized dividend and a dividend yield of 1.59%.
+This is an increase from Williams-Sonoma’s previous quarterly dividend of $0.59.
+Williams-Sonoma’s dividend payout ratio is presently 26.11%.

-In other Williams-Sonoma news, EVP David Randolph King sold 7,450 shares of the stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $186.55, for a total value of $1,389,797.50.
-Following the sale, the executive vice president now owns 30,437 shares in the company, valued at $5,678,022.35.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, insider Marta Benson sold 2,798 shares of the stock in a transaction on Thursday, October 7th.
+In related news, insider Ryan Ross sold 2,700 shares of the company’s stock in a transaction that occurred on Tuesday, September 21st.
+The stock was sold at an average price of $185.57, for a total value of $501,039.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Marta Benson sold 2,798 shares of the company’s stock in a transaction that occurred on Thursday, October 7th.
 The stock was sold at an average price of $172.08, for a total value of $481,479.84.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 45,488 shares of company stock valued at $7,993,614.
-1.60% of the stock is owned by corporate insiders.
+Insiders sold a total of 55,488 shares of company stock worth $9,709,114 in the last 90 days.
+1.60% of the stock is currently owned by company insiders.

-Several institutional investors have recently made changes to their positions in WSM.
-Optimum Investment Advisors purchased a new position in shares of Williams-Sonoma during the second quarter valued at $48,000.
-Newbridge Financial Services Group Inc. increased its stake in shares of Williams-Sonoma by 32,500.0% during the second quarter.
-Newbridge Financial Services Group Inc. now owns 326 shares of the specialty retailer’s stock valued at $52,000 after buying an additional 325 shares during the period.
-Berman Capital Advisors LLC increased its stake in shares of Williams-Sonoma by 137.6% during the third quarter.
-Berman Capital Advisors LLC now owns 316 shares of the specialty retailer’s stock valued at $56,000 after buying an additional 183 shares during the period.
-Marshall Wace North America L.P. purchased a new position in shares of Williams-Sonoma during the first quarter valued at $56,000.
-Finally, Dark Forest Capital Management LP purchased a new position in Williams-Sonoma in the second quarter valued at about $60,000.
-Hedge funds and other institutional investors own 91.96% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Panagora Asset Management Inc. lifted its position in Williams-Sonoma by 1.5% in the 1st quarter.
+Panagora Asset Management Inc. now owns 4,426 shares of the specialty retailer’s stock valued at $793,000 after acquiring an additional 66 shares in the last quarter.
+Quadrant Capital Group LLC lifted its position in Williams-Sonoma by 27.6% in the 1st quarter.
+Quadrant Capital Group LLC now owns 361 shares of the specialty retailer’s stock valued at $65,000 after acquiring an additional 78 shares in the last quarter.
+Wakefield Asset Management LLLP lifted its position in Williams-Sonoma by 0.6% in the 2nd quarter.
+Wakefield Asset Management LLLP now owns 12,794 shares of the specialty retailer’s stock valued at $2,043,000 after acquiring an additional 81 shares in the last quarter.
+SFE Investment Counsel lifted its position in Williams-Sonoma by 3.2% in the 2nd quarter.
+SFE Investment Counsel now owns 2,765 shares of the specialty retailer’s stock valued at $441,000 after acquiring an additional 85 shares in the last quarter.
+Finally, Proficio Capital Partners LLC lifted its position in Williams-Sonoma by 8.0% in the 2nd quarter.
+Proficio Capital Partners LLC now owns 1,318 shares of the specialty retailer’s stock valued at $210,000 after acquiring an additional 98 shares in the last quarter.
+91.96% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently announced a quarterly dividend, which will be paid on Friday, November 26th.
-Stockholders of record on Friday, October 22nd will be given a dividend of $0.71 per share.
-This is an increase from Williams-Sonoma’s previous quarterly dividend of $0.59.
-This represents a $2.84 dividend on an annualized basis and a dividend yield of 1.66%.
-The ex-dividend date is Thursday, October 21st.
-Williams-Sonoma’s dividend payout ratio is currently 26.11%.

 Williams-Sonoma Company Profile